Doctoral Degree Programs

 UT Tyler offers an online Ph.D. in Nursing.
 This online nursing program prepares nurse leaders for careers in education and research and includes emphases in health priorities that have applicability nationally and internationally.
 The nursing PhD program is an entirely online program.

 We also offer a Ph.D. in Human Resource Development.
 This program is designed to prepare researchers and practitioner leaders for a rapidly changing and culturally diverse global workforce.
-The HRD PhD requires just 5 on-site classes per semester, which are primarily held on weekends.
+The HRD PhD requires just five on-site classes per semester, which are primarily held on weekends.
 Students complete the balance of course requirements online.

 Become a Pharmacist: Earn Your PharmD at UT Tyler.
-The doctor of pharmacy students learn in a team-based environment taught by some of the most innovative and caring faculty in the world.
+The Doctor of Pharmacy students learn in a team-based environment taught by some of the most innovative and caring faculty in the world.
 Experience the excitement of working with nurses, physicians and pharmacists to provide pharmacy care to patients of all ages and engage in the rapidly expanding healthcare field in East Texas.
 The PharmD program admission criteria differs from the Nursing PhD and HRD PhD, so please visit The Ben and Maytee Fisch College of Pharmacy home page for more information.

 Applicants for admission to a PhD program at UT Tyler must hold a baccalaureate and a master's degree from a regionally accredited institution, complete an application for the program, and submit official GRE/GMAT scores and official transcripts showing proof of baccalaureate and a master's.
 UT Tyler transcripts need not be forwarded by the applicant.